adityavs14/Hierarchical-MARL/README.md

 ## Directories
 We have 2 versions based on the number of subpolicies defined. `3policy` corresponds to the version with one master policy and 2 subpolicies, namely `Investigate` and `Recover`. `4policy` includes an additional subpolicy `Control Traffic`.
 Both versions are currently configured to work on the default settings provided by `CybORG`.
+The models trained and evaluated in the paper are provided in the `saved_policies` directory.

 ## H-MARL Expert